Just across the bridge from the southern gate of Scorcio.

 (Note: Interestingly you can compare the rather contrasting painting styles of my friend and myself, as he borrowed a figure from my own collection to serve as his army standard.
 Mine = cartoon, cell shaded.
 His = realistic and subtle.
 You know, my figures never seem to fit in with anyone else’s collection!)

-The castle was all but taken, and all that remained was the butchering or capture of the last of the garrison, an activity the ogres took grisly pleasure in.
-What became of Sir Fromony nobody knows, but most would say it is not hard to guess.
+The castle was all but taken, and all that remained was the butchering of the last of the garrison, an activity the ogres took grisly pleasure in.
+What became of Sir Fromony nobody knows, but most would agree it is not hard to guess.

 Meanwhile the Ogres’ commander, the fearsome tyrant Razger Boulderguts, was not happy.
-He had come to fight, something which he did not feel he had done.
-Outside the knights were galloping up and down, apparently unsure as to what they should do next.
+He had worked himself up for a fight, which he did not feel he had yet done.
+Outside the knights were galloping up and down, obviously unsure as to what they should do next.

-Then one of them, a paladin bedecked in a surcoat and barding of red-bordered blue, bearing a white griffon rampant upon his shield and a drake’s head crest to his helm, ordered silence.
-This gained, he now shouted, “I challenge any one of you to single combat.
-Come out, if you dare, if you any semblance of honour.
-Come out and face me one on one!”
+“I challenge any one of you to single combat.
+Come out, if you dare, if you possess any semblance of honour.
+Come out and face me, one on one!”

 Boulderguts, not an Ogre ever to suffer doubt, laughed.
-His god had answered his prayer – here was his chance to sate his bloodlust.
-He ordered the gate opened and strode boldly out before it, hefting a rusty and blooded blade bigger than a man in one hand, and an ironbound war-mallet heavier than a man in the other.
+His god had answered his prayer – here was the chance to sate his urge to fight.
+He ordered the gate opened and strode boldly out, hefting a rusty and blooded blade bigger than a man in one hand, and an iron-bound war-mallet heavier than a man in the other.

 “You!” he bawled.
 “You want to fight?
 Then fight!”